Company leaders understand what strategy is, but they have a lot less success executing a strategy to achieve results.

 Yet, the question begs to be asked: if most companies are doing everything right in terms of alignment, why are they struggling to execute their strategies?

-It turns out that counting on others to deliver on their promises is a reliable measure of whether things in an organization get done.
+It turns out that counting on others to deliver on their promises is a reliable measure of whether things in an organization get done-or not.

 The good news is 84% of managers can rely on their direct reports to deliver on their promises all or most of the time.